Department of Microbiology and Molecular Genetics

 Thank you for your interest in making a gift to the Knipe Lab Research Fund.

-Once in the gift form, please select “Harvard Medical School” from the drop-down list of schools and then from the drop-down list of Funds, please select “Friends of Harvard Medicine”.
-To ensure that your gift is directed to the Knipe Lab, please type “Knipe Lab Research Fund (520-362612)” in the “Additional Information” section of the form.
+Gifts can be made using the Harvard Online Giving Form for Harvard Medical School.
+To ensure that your gift is directed to the Knipe Lab, please choose "Other" in the "Select a Fund" drop-down menu and enter “Knipe Lab Research Fund (520-362612)” in the "Other Fund Name" field.
 Your gift will then be directed to the Knipe Lab Research Fund.

 I would like to take this opportunity to thank you for your generous support of our research.